paulkarpenko/us-code-ui/uscode/title-34-crime-control-and-law-enforcement/chapter-203-victims-of-child-abuse.md

 Par.
 (6).
 Pub.
 L. 115–424, § 2(a)(2), inserted “improve positive outcomes for the child,” before “and increase” and substituted semicolon for “; and” at end.

 Par.
 (7).
 Pub.
-L. 115–424, § 2(a)(3), substituted “have expanded dramatically throughout the United States; and” for “could be duplicated in many jurisdictions throughout the country.”.
+L. 115–424, § 2(a)(3), substituted “have expanded dramatically throughout the United States; and” for “could be duplicated in many jurisdictions throughout the country.”

 Par.
 (8).
 Pub.
 L. 115–424, § 2(a)(4), added par.
 (8).